FrontEnd-ro/git-github-practice-exercises/README.md

 --- From now on work on this new branch

-7. Add in *prep.html* a new cell with a photo of yourself.
+7. Add in *prep.html* a new cell with a description of yourself.
 8. `commit` and `push` this new cell.
 9. Add one of the trainers as a contributor in your project
 10. The trainer will add in *prep.html* a new cell with a photo of himself/herself.